Football Association of Maldives

 The Football Association of Maldives (FAM), founded in 1982, is the governing body of football in the Maldives.
-The association under the guidance of the Ministry of Youth & Sports is responsible for all regulatory aspects of the sport in the Maldives.
+The association under the guidance of the Ministry of Youth, Sports and Community Empowerment is responsible for all regulatory aspects of the sport in the Maldives.
 In 1986, FAM became a member of AFC and FIFA respectively.

-For the full history, statistics and records of the senior team, see Maldives national football team.

 Organization

-The FAM has an executive committee of five members under the President, in addition to a Senior Vice President, Vice President and General Secretary.
-FAM is housed in FAM House in Malé, which was constructed with funding from FIFA "Goal" Project.
+The FAM has an executive committee of five members under the president, in addition to a senior vice president, vice president and general secretary.
+It is located in the FAM House in Malé, which was constructed with funding from the FIFA "Goal" Project.

-While FIFA and AFC required their members to constitute elected governance, FAM first had an appointed governance by the government of Maldives, which was reshuffled by the Ministry of Youth in the last quarter of 2006, in association with the political changes President Maumoon Abdul Gayoom brought about.
+While FIFA and AFC required their members to constitute elected governance, FAM first had an appointed governance by the government of Maldives, which was reshuffled by the Ministry of Youth in the last quarter of 2006, in association with the political changes president Maumoon Abdul Gayoom brought about.
 FAM was audited by the Audit Office (during the same period, i.e. late 2006) of the Republic of Maldives and the association was accused with embezzlement of funds.
 However, the Chairman Abdul Shukoor was not dismissed and the General Secretary Ibrahim Ismail Ali was transferred to a post in the Olympic Committee of the Maldives.